marvin1099/Forceaudiodevice/README.md

 It also only uses the command line as input for if it needs to be deploied on a windows server.

-# IMPORTANT
+# IMPORTANT | L22
 The new python script is ***NOT COMPATIBLE*** with the old autohotkey / powershell config files from versions before 1.0.
+Because of the dependency of the nirsoft.net tool SoundVolumeView it still ***ONLY WORKS ON WINDOWS***.
 Allways enter the ***number*** in ***front*** of the audio device you want to use.
 The ***name*** or the ***id*** of the devices will spitt out an error.
 First time run it inside a emty folder where it can stay so it doesn't create a mess and is easy to find.